MicrosoftDocs/cpp-docs/docs/cpp/class-templates.md

 ---
 description: "Learn more about: Class Templates"
 title: "Class Templates"
-ms.date: "11/04/2016"
+ms.date: 06/30/2022
 helpviewer_keywords: ["classes [C++], operating on type", "class templates", "templates, class templates"] ms.assetid: 633a53c8-24ee-4c23-8c88-e7c3cb0b7ac3
 ---
 # Class Templates

-This topic describes rules that are specific to C++ class templates.
+This article describes rules that are specific to C++ class templates.

 ## Member functions of class templates

 Member functions can be defined inside or outside of a class template.
-They are defined like function templates if defined outside the class template.
+They're defined like function templates if defined outside the class template.

 ```cpp
 // member_function_templates1.cpp